How to Become an Electrician in Maryland

 Here are some examples of licensing requirements for some of the larger Maryland counties:

-• Anne Arundel County.
-Anne Arundel County offers electricians the option of getting a restricted license or master limited license.
-To get a restricted license, you must show proof of a total of seven years work experience under a master electrician.
-Working as a journeyman electrician in another county does count.
-A master limited license allows you to work only at an industrial plant.
-To get this license, you much work for at least two years with a master limited or master general electrician.
+- Anne Arundel County.
+Anne Arundel County offers a restricted license and a master limited license for electricians.
+A restricted license requires seven years of experience under a master electrician, including journeyman experience from another county.
+A master limited license allows work only at an industrial plant and requires at least two years of experience under a master limited or master general electrician.
 Electrical licensing is administered by the county Licensing Division of the Department of Inspections and Permits.

-Some county-specific licenses can be reciprocated in other counties if you get a reciprocal license.
-If you are licensed in another county for at least one year, you can apply for a reciprocal license, so you won’t have to get relicensed to work in the county.
+Some county-specific electrician licenses in Maryland can be reciprocated.
+If you have been licensed in another county for at least one year, you can apply for a reciprocal license instead of going through the full licensing process again.
+This allows you to work in another county without obtaining a new license.

 Finally, Maryland offers a statewide master electrician license.
 This license can be obtained through the Maryland Department of Labor, Licensing and Regulation.
 To apply for the Maryland electrical license, you must have seven years of work experience under a master electrician.
 If you complete an apprenticeship program you can count that as three of the seven years.